0xAX/asm/README.md

 Whether you are an experienced programmer or not, these posts are intended for everyone to learn the assembly programming language.
 The posts cover the following topics:

-- Basic description of the [x86_64](https://en.wikipedia.org/wiki/X86-64)
+- Basic description of the x86_64 processor architecture
-- How to write, build and run a simple program written in assembly programming language
+- How to write, build, and run a simple program written in the assembly programming language
 - The main parts of which a program for Linux consists
 - Basics of memory allocation, what is stack and heap
-- What is system call and how your program interracts with an operating system
+- What is a system call and how does your program interact with an operating system
 - How floating point numbers are represented in a computer memory
 - How to call assembly code from a C program
 - And many more...

-Have a fun!
+Have fun!

 ![Magic](./content/assets/asm-introduction.png)

-The links to the each post:
+Here are links to each post:

   * [Say hello to x86_64 Assembly part 1](https://0xax.github.io/asm_1/)
   * [Say hello to x86_64 Assembly part 2](https://0xax.github.io/asm_2/)